nineslop/MathPC/README.md

    - **Mechanical vibrations and waves**: Analyze mechanical vibrations and wave properties.
    - **Wavelength formula**: Calculate the wavelength of a wave based on frequency and wave speed.
    - **Lens formula (thin lens)**: Apply the thin lens formula to solve optical problems involving lenses.
+   - **Electromagnetic Field**: Analyze and compute characteristics of electromagnetic fields.
+   - **Lorentz Force**: Solve problems involving the Lorentz force acting on charged particles in magnetic and electric fields.
+   - **Quantum Physics**: Calculate photon energy using Planck's constant and frequency.
+   - **The de Broglie Equation**: Apply the de Broglie wavelength formula to determine the wavelength of particles based on their momentum.

 6. **Function Graphing**:
    - (This module has been intended but not yet implemented in the provided code, the implementation will be with the OpenGL library).